mroberge/hydrofunctions/README.rst

     |   2019-05-25 01:25:00+00:00  |                1.57       |
     +------------------------------+---------------------------+

-Plot the data using built-in methods from Pandas and mathplotlib:
+If we're using Jupyter Lab, we can plot a graph of the data using built-in methods from Pandas and mathplotlib:

 .. code-block:: ipython